 The Most Favored Nation (MFN) Model tests an innovative way to lower prescription drug costs by paying no more for high-cost Medicare Part B drugs and biologicals (hereinafter called “drugs”) than the lowest price that drug manufacturers receive in other similar countries.
 This is in line with President Trump’s mandate to lower drug costs and recent Executive Order 13948 on Lowering Drug Prices by Putting America First (September 13, 2020).
 The MFN Model tests paying comparable amounts to the lowest price, adjusted for purchasing power, paid by any country in the Organisation for Economic Co-operation and Development (OECD) that has a Gross Domestic Product (GDP) per capita that is at least 60 percent of the U.S. GDP per capita.
 The model also tests a single add-on payment per dose and waives beneficiary cost sharing for this payment.
 The model will operate for seven years, from January 1, 2021, to December 31, 2027.

-The public comment period for the MFN Model Interim Final Rule with Comment Period (IFC) ends 60 days after publication of the IFC in the Federal Register.
+The public comment period for the MFN Model Interim Final Rule with Comment Period (IFC) ended January 26, 2021.